Joy Burke: National team

 Burke made her national team debut, as a member of the 2015 Chinese Taipei National Team that participated in the 37th William Jones Cup.
 Standing 1.96m tall, Burke is the tallest player in the team's history.
-She would go on to represent at the 2015 FIBA Asia Women's Championship, and was pivitol in securing Chinese Taipei two crucial game victories which enabled the team a finishing place in the competition's top four finalists.
+She would go on to represent at the 2015 FIBA Asia Women's Championship, and was pivotal in securing Chinese Taipei two crucial game victories which enabled the team a finishing place in the competition's top four finalists.

-Burke participated in the Team Americas versus Team World match at the Aurora Games on August 22 2019, in Albany, New York.
+Burke participated in the Team Americas versus Team World match at the Aurora Games on August 22, 2019, in Albany, New York.
 Selected to play on Team World, she was one of the highly regarded players to feature in the basketball segment of the inaugural all-women sports and entertainment festival, a matchup of the best female basketball players in the world.
 Burke lead Team World to an 85-77 victory over Team Americas.
 Other than during a 10-point run, which turned a 7-0 deficit into a 10-7 lead, Team Americas was playing from behind the entire game.